-Potential evidence of illicit nuclear-related trade facilitated by the agreement between Iran and the DPRK has already surfaced.
+Potential evidence of illicit nuclear-related trade facilitated by the agreement between Iran and the DPRK surfaced shortly after the signing of the agreement.
 In February 2013, it was discovered that North Korea's upgraded missile launch site at Tonghae integrated similar design features to an Iranian launch complex in Semnan.
-These new features, which "[haven't] been used by the North before," include "a flame trench covering that protects large rockets from the hot exhaust gases they emit on takeoff," and suggests that cooperation under the new agreement is well under way.
+These new features, which "[haven't] been used by the North before," include "a flame trench covering that protects large rockets from the hot exhaust gases they emit on takeoff."